SwapyNetwork/SWIPs/ISSUE_TEMPLATE.md

 ## Specification

 Describe in details your request.
-If you are proposing a different implementation for an already existing feature, please explain why.
+If you are requesting a different implementation for an already existing feature, please explain why.
 It may be for security, execution efficiency, cost (gas), or even a better design.
-In this case, it is recommended to  provide evidence and test cases that support your proposal.
-If you are proposing a new feature, try to provide reasonable details.
+In this case, it is recommended to  provide evidence and test cases that support your issue.
+If you are requesting a new feature, try to provide reasonable details.
 Use case diagrams and/or proof of concepts are acceptable.

+## Implementation

+If there is any implementation or draft already coded, please link it here.

 ### Methods

 Specify the methods you are proposing, if any.

-## Implementation

-If there is any implementation or draft already coded, please link it here.

 ## License
 Apache 2.0 License